audomsak/redhat-3scale-api-management/documents/access-control-ip.md

 ![access control](../images/access-control-ip-1.png)

 Note.
-You can also use `curl https://ifconfig.me` command to get you host IP address.
+You can also use `curl https://ifconfig.me` command to get your host IP address.

 ## 2. Add Policy to API Product